Parchive/par3cmdline/windows/README.txt

 Deduplication level 2 : same blocks of varied offset are detected.
 Be careful, comparing checksum of blocks is slow.
 This may be useless for random data like compressed file.

-[ About "-abs" or "-ABS" option ]

- This option is risky.
-You should not set this normally.
-By setting this, absolute path of files are stored in PAR3 files at creation.
-At verification, directory tree is treated as relative path by default.
-Only when you set "-abs" option, included absolute path becomes enabled.
-When a PAR3 file doesn't include absolute path, "-abs" option is ignored.

- "-ABS" option is available on Windows OS only.
-This includes a drive letter in absolute path at creation.
-When a drive letter isn't included in a PAR3 file, it will refer the current drive.
-At verification, "-abs" and "-ABS" is same.
-It detects drive letter automatically.